lenh0205/AspSample/Features/Other/Runtime_Enviroment.md

 * -> for .NET MAUI, it uses platform abstractions (platform-independent libraries and APIs) to work on Windows, macOS, iOS, and Android

 ## Web Developement
-ASP.NET Core:
+* **ASP.NET Core:**

-Fully cross-platform.
+* -> Fully cross-platform.
-Can run on Windows, macOS, and Linux.
+* -> Can run on Windows, macOS, and Linux.
-Suitable for building web APIs, MVC applications, Razor Pages, and Blazor Server apps.
+* -> Suitable for building web APIs, MVC applications, Razor Pages, and Blazor Server apps.

-ASP.NET (Classic):
+* **ASP.NET (Classic):**
-Windows-only because it depends on IIS (Internet Information Services), which is a Windows-specific web server.
+* -> Windows-only because it depends on IIS (Internet Information Services), which is a Windows-specific web server.
-The reasons for this are similar to desktop apps:
+* -> The reasons for this are similar to desktop apps:

-Cross-platform frameworks like ASP.NET Core are designed to use platform-independent abstractions.
+* -> Cross-platform frameworks like ASP.NET Core are designed to use platform-independent abstractions.
-Windows-only frameworks like ASP.NET (Classic) rely on Windows-specific components like IIS
+* -> Windows-only frameworks like ASP.NET (Classic) rely on Windows-specific components like IIS

 ## .NET Runtime vs .NET SDK
 * -> ta cần hiểu rằng nếu chỉ cái **.NET Runtime** thì nó sẽ không có những libraries như **`Microsoft.AspNetCore.`** hoặc **`Microsoft.Extensions.`** để dev 1 ASP.NET Core Web API app